 When selecting loblolly seedlings for pine plantation establishment, one of the essential decisions a customer will make is the level of genetic performance that is desired.
 Often times a customer will have several families from which to choose and they may range significantly in their trait performance levels.
 This seems like a straightforward process where a customer can review the families for sale and compare performance scores for traits like volume gain, stem straightness, or disease resistance.
 However, this can become a confusing or frustrating process because there is not a single checklot to which we can compare all trees.
 It is important to spend a few minutes to understand how checklots work in tree improvement programs in the southeastern United States.

 What is a checklot?
-Also called a control, these are seedlots or families that are included in genetic field trials and used as benchmarks.
+Also called a control, checklots are defined as seedlots or families that are included in genetic field trials and used as benchmarks.
 Checklots may be mixes that represent wild type or unimproved material from a certain region or they may be a single family or set of families that represent levels of improvement.